 Though God provided the descendants of Abraham with every physical advantage, Israel still failed to keep the terms of the covenant they made with Him.
-However, as Richard Ritenbaugh brings out, God withheld one necessary, spiritual ingredient—the key dimension that makes the New Covenant work.
+However, as Richard Ritenbaugh brings out, God withheld one necessary, spiritual ingredient—the ke. . .

 Even the beginning Bible student knows that Israel plays a prominant part in Scripture.
 Why?
 Richard Ritenbaugh explores God's stated purposes for choosing and using the children of Israel throughout His Word—and beyond.

-Prophecy has many purposes, but it is never intended to open the future to mere idle curiosity.
-Its much higher purpose is to furnish guidance to the heirs of salvation.
-John Ritenbaugh explains how the tumultuous sixth-century BC prepares us for the time of the end.
+Prophecy has many purposes, but it is never intended to open the future to mere curiosity.
+Its higher purpose is to give guidance to the heirs of salvation.

-The book of Amos is an astounding prophecy, closely paralleling the conditions in modern Israel today.
-This first part deals with introductory materials, Israel's covenant responsibilities, God's judgment and how unrighteousness affects society.
+The book of Amos is an astounding prophecy, closely paralleling the conditions in the Western world today.
+Amos reveals how unrighteousness undermines society.

 John Ritenbaugh observes that ancient Israel had at the core of its religion (as well as its dominant cultural norm) an obsession to serve or please the self at the expense of justice and truth and the best interests of the socially disadvantaged.
-Because of Israel's excessive self-seeking and self-serving pride, God threatens to remove His protection, allowing its people to go into captivity.
-Pride (the catalyst for Laodiceanism) causes people to reject God and to follow idolatrous ways.
-Israel's leaders should 1) never be content with the way things are, 2) never let care and concern for self take priority over the welfare of others, 3) covet peace with God, but only on His terms, 4) choose things that are more excellent, and 5) embrace morality.
+Because . . .